GioGioWasTaken/Linux-Machine/Brain/Operating_Systems/Problem_Domains.md

     - New people will find it much harder to join a project.
     - It is harder to maintain a project because people may forget important unresolved bugs or quirks in their system.
     - It is challenging for customers to understand the product they are going to use.
 However, documents do not need to be written in book for- mat.
 It can be anything from HTML format to database format to be displayed by a graphical user interface.
 Important information must be stored somewhere safe, readily accessible.

+## Opearting systems:

+Operating systems simply make developing easier, by removing parts unrelated to the problem domain.
+There's no need for a developer to focus on making keyboard drives, a basic necessity for practically any applicaiton, when an interface that works for 99% of cases may be suitable.
+OSes make the devloping part of of software far easier.